Dinitroglycoluril

-Dinitroglycoluril (DINGU) is a high explosive chemical compound with the formula C4H4N6O6.
+Dinitroglycoluril (DNGU) is a high explosive chemical compound with the formula C4H4N6O6.
 Dinitroglycoluril is of growing interest due to its stability, ability to mix with oxygen positive explosives to form composites, and it is a precursor to tetranitroglycoluril.

 Preparation and decomposition

 Dinitroglycoluril can be created by nitrating glycoluril with concentrated nitric acid.

 The activation energy required to begin decomposition of dinitroglycoluril is 165 kJ/mol.
 When dinitroglycoluril is heated to 243 °C in an inert atmosphere, the two nitrate groups break off and the two central carbon atoms form a double bond.

 Sensitivity

 The impact sensitivity of dinitroglycoluril was determined using the Bruceton-staircase procedure, which found a h50 of 88 cm.
 Friction sensitivity was determined by a Julius-Peters apparatus, which found a sensitivity of 25 kg.